Plane – Counsel – Wisdomkeeper of Hardwoods (King of Swords)

 Plane is advising us to be impartial as we study all aspects of a situation and to seek truth based on facts.
 This is a time of allowing our intellect versus our emotions to lead when providing counsel.

-Platanus orientalis, commonly known as the oriental/eastern plane was cherished by the greatest minds of ancient Greece.
+Platanus orientalis, oriental or eastern plane was cherished by the greatest minds of ancient Greece.
 Homer, Hippocrates, Socrates and Plato all sought the shade and counsel of plane trees that were venerated as sacred and divine.
 In their presence one could explore matters of the soul, love and truth.
 Platanus is derived from the Greek word platys, meaning wide or broad, describing the planes wide leaves and broad canopy.
 In Plato’s Phaedrus, he chronicled a discourse between Socrates and Phaedrus where Phaedrus swears a solemn oath in the presence of a plane tree, as a god.
 In Plato’s Timaeus, Plato portrays humans as heavenly plants.
 Planes trees were planted throughout Plato’s Academy in Athens, Greece – as trees of higher truth and integrity.

 Around 486 BCE King Xerxes of Persia was captivated by a plane tree on his quest to conquer Greece.
 This distraction cost him the war, which allowed the Athenian Empire to flourish.
 Beloved planes, known as chinar or cenar were planted in Persian gardens, shrines and holy places.
 The Kashmiri name for chinar is booyni; the sacred tree of the goddess Bhavani, “giver of life”.